Fellow-Consulting-AG/docapp-docs/docs/en/docbits/document-validation/E-Text.md

 ---
 title: "E-Text"
-description: Learn how to recognize and understand the difference between e-text and non-e-text documents.
+description: "All e-text documents are already OCR-processed.
+You can recognize these documents if you can open the PDF file, highlight all the text, and copy it into a Word document."
-date: "2022-10-19"
+date: "2023-06-22"
 tags:
+  - E-Text
-  - AI
+  - OCR
   - DocBits (DOC²)
-  - E-Text
 ---
 This feature allows you to recognize and understand the difference between e-text and non-e-text documents, here is a brief explanation: